abdelrahmanAbouelkheir/Harvard-Processor-Design-and-Architecture/README.md

 change or retrieve values in read/write memory, perform relational tests between data values and to control program ﬂow. ”

-` `In this project, you will simulate a ﬁctional processor design and architecture using Java.
+` `In this project, I simulated a ﬁctional processor design and architecture using Java.
 You are asked to choose one of four processor packages described in the upcoming sections.

 Harvard